ivica3730k/blog/projects/1-markdown-folder-to-html-for-blog/README.md

 [Previous (Home)](../../README.md)

 <!-- Specify the project name, use Pascal Case with spaces.
 For example, "2M Ham Radio Amplifier". -->
-# Markdown Folder to HTML
+# Markdown Folder to HTML for Blog
 A reusable workflow which can create docs-style html folder out of folder.

 <!-- Short description of the project and what it is. -->